Agriculture in the World

 Saskatchewan farmers with progressive soil nutrient administration options for worthwhile crop and

-livestock manufacturing, whereas sustaining or bettering soil, water and air high quality. - Mark Silzer, who’s a frontrunner within the bison business, spending 1000’s of volunteer hours devoted to
+• Mark Silzer, who’s a frontrunner within the bison business, spending 1000’s of volunteer hours devoted to

 bettering the business, serving the wants of producers and enhancing the bison profile on the native,